Hawke's Bay roadworker injured after truck and trailer jack-knifes into temporary traffic lights - NZ Herald

 Another person was then seriously injured when a car crashed into a pole on Maadi Rd in Onekawa at about 2pm.

-The crashes continued that evening, with police also called to a crash on Awatoto Rd at about 6.35pm where a car had gone into a ditch.
+The crashes continued that evening, with police also called to an incident on Awatoto Rd at about 6.35pm where a car had gone into a ditch.

 One person received moderate injuries and was taken to Hawke's Bay Hospital.